SAP/cloud-sdk-ios-fiori/GeneratedComponentConcepts.md

 }
 ```

-any @ViewBuilder property should be backed up in  type-based or protocol-based initializer unless we consider placeholder/extension points in SDK controls which are not covered by SDK controls themselves
+### Default SDK controls when using type-based / protocol-based initializer

+Any @ViewBuilder init argument should be backed by a default SDK control when the app developers users either type-based or protocol-based initializer.

 Here is an example of using a composite control (`ActivityItems`) within a control (`ContactItem`)